Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Introduction

 All things considered, in this paper, we conduct a state-of-the-art review in the field of conversational agents, and their impact in the software engineering field, applying a rigorous research method based on Kitchenham et al. guidelines on systematic reviews \cite{Kitchenham2010-wk}.
 The contributions of this work are: to provide an up-to-date, holistic review of the conversational agents' research field; to present a taxonomy of the main concepts uncovered in the study, which will allow researchers in the field to classify their work and compare to other's proposals; to identify the main challenges and research directions for future work.
-The remainder of this article is organized as follows.
-Section \ref{sec:research-method} describes the research method.
-Sections \ref{sec:sq1}, \ref{sec:sq2}, \ref{sec:sq3}, \ref{sec:sq4} and \ref{sec:sq5} present the results of the feature extraction process and the conclusions of each of the research questions.
-Section \ref{sec:sq6} summarizes the main findings from the research method and recommendations for future surveys.
-Section \ref{sec:limitations} evaluates the limitations of the study.
-Finally, Section \ref{sec:conclusions} summarizes the main conclusions.